Monash-FIT3170/2025W2-Commitment/docs/DEPLOYMENT.md

   GITHUB_CLIENT_ID=your_github_client_id_here
   GITHUB_CLIENT_SECRET=your_github_client_secret_here
   ```
-Now the everything is setup for deploment.
+Now the everything is setup for deployment.
 Pushes to main will trigger the workflow for deployment.